LucasPerezDev/Maze-Solver/docs/API.md

 - **Description**:
   - For each direction (up, down, left, right), it checks if the neighboring cell is within the bounds of the maze and if it's an open path (not a wall).

 ## Class: `Solver`

 ### Description
-The `Solver` class implements a pathfinding algorithm (such as DFS or BFS) to solve the maze.
+The `Solver` class implements a pathfinding algorithm (such as DFS, BFS, or A*) to solve the maze.
 It finds a path from the start point to the goal point.

 ### Attributes